Skip to Content

 Our recommendation

-Overall I’d recommend the Caxton fx currency card as a means of taking holiday cash abroad that is ideal for parents to give to their teenagers, perhaps in conjuntion with some cash so that it’s not the sole means of spending money.
+Overall I’d recommend the Caxton fx currency card as a means of taking holiday cash abroad.
+It is ideal for parents to give to their teenagers, perhaps in conjunction with some cash so that it’s not the sole means of spending money.
 Those families who plan to spend a lot on their holiday would also find the favourable currency conversion rates will save them money.

-Please note that this review was based on our personal experiences and does not claim to be an exhaustive review of the pros and cons of using a pre-paid currency card such as the Caxton fx cards.
+Please note that this review was based on our personal experiences.
+It does not claim to be an exhaustive review of the pros and cons of using a pre-paid currency card such as the Caxton fx cards.
 However, you can find the information you need to make up your own mind on the Caxton fx currency card website.
-Caxton fx gave us a currency card charged with some cash for the purposes of this review.

 More things to do on Zakynthos